orangeduck/Cello-Website/pages/home.md

 Inspiration
 -----------

 The high level stucture of Cello projects is inspired by _Haskell_, while the syntax and semantics are inspired by _Python_ and _Obj-C_.
-Cello isn't about _Object Orientation_ in C, but I hope that with Cello I've turned C into something of a _dynamic_ and _powerful_ functional language which it may have once been.
+Cello is not about _Object Orientation_ in C. Instead it provides tools that turn C into something of a _dynamic_ and _powerful_ functional language.
+A path it may have gone down in an alternate reality.

 Although the syntax is pleasant, Cello _isn't_ a library for beginners.
 It is for C power users, as manual memory management doesn't play nicely with many higher-order concepts.
-Most of all Cello is just a fun experiment to see what C would look like when hacked to its limits.
+Most of all, Cello is a fun experiment to see what C would look like when hacked to its limits.

 Contributions
 -------------